An Advice Column for All Your Dating Woes

 Advice Column Conclusion

 That’s it for this week everyone!
 Thanks for all the questions and I hope my answers are helpful.

 I’m going to aim to do this type of advice column blog post once a month or so.
-If you have a question, please email it to me at email@example.com or submit on this site.
+If you have a question, please email it to me at firstname.lastname@example.org or submit anonymously here.